math-ysics/math-ysics.github.io/_pages/stochastic.md

 author_profile: true
 ---

-Hi.
-Welcome to my personal blog.
-Some of the stuff you'll here might be a bit weird, so keep in mind to not take it seriously!
+Welcome to my personal blog!
+Some of the content you’ll encounter here might be a bit unconventional, so I kindly encourage you not to take it too seriously.